amrugal/vagrant_csr1000v/README.md

   end
 end
 ```
-There are vagrant docs with explenations but here it is basic explanation to understand what happend:
+There are vagrant docs with explanations but here it is, basic explanation to understand what happend:
 ```ruby
 Vagrant.configure("2") do |config|